imrankhan17/apprentices-training/session3/1_basic_sql.md

 In the DataGrip IDE, you can execute a particular query by highlighting it or placing your cursor on it.

-We can view certain columns by stating those explicity after the `select` (separated by commas), instead of using `*`:
+We can view certain columns by stating those explicitly after the `select` (separated by commas), instead of using `*`:
 ```sql
 select start_station from journeys;
 ```